Catalog: Nassau BOCES (WR)

 Location: CR 1, 2, 3

-K-12 educators everywhere are being asked to administer increasing numbers of reading assessments.
-All this testing can be time-consuming, requires substantial amounts of paperwork, and impacts the time teachers have available for planning and instruction.
-Many educators and parents are growing frustrated and wonder if all this testing is really helping our students.
+Educators are being asked to administer increasing numbers of reading assessments.
+All this testing is time-consuming, requires substantial paperwork, and impacts time teachers have for planning and instruction.
+Educators and parents are growing increasingly frustrated, wondering if all this testing is truly benefiting our students.

-This workshop looks closely at WHY these assessments are used, HOW to select and administer the most time-efficient and valuable assessments, and most importantly to USE the data to make key instructional decisions that can help us provide the best reading instruction to all students.
-In the same way we expect our physicians to make decisions about our health and wellness by using the best information available, educators must use assessment tools to inform and guide professional decisions regarding students' academic "health and wellness”.
-But because it's instruction-not testing-that is the most important task of schools, we must select and use reading assessments as efficiently and effectively as possible.
+We'll look closely at WHY these assessments are used, HOW to select and administer the most time-efficient and valuable assessments, and most importantly, to USE data to make key instructional decisions that can help us provide the best reading instruction to all students.
+In the same way we expect our physicians to make decisions about our health by using the best information available, educators must use assessment tools to inform and guide professional decisions regarding students' academic "health and wellness”.
+But because it's instruction, not testing, that is the most important task of schools, we must select and use reading assessments as efficiently and effectively as possible.

 Learning Targets:

-Understand the purpose for collecting data effectively and efficiently within an RTI/MTSS framework and system.
+Understand the purpose for collecting data effectively and efficiently within RTI/MTSS frameworks and systems.

 Understand the purpose and basic strategies involved in benchmark/screening, diagnostic, and progress monitoring reading assessments.